Bjoux2/TensorFlow-Books/README.md

 - [First contact with TensorFlow](), Apr 5, 2016 by Jordi Torres

+- [Getting Started with TensorFlow](), Jul 29, 2016 by Giancarlo Zaccone

 - [TensorFlow for Machine Intelligence: A Hands-On Introduction to Learning Algorithms](), Nov 10, 2016 by Sam Abrahams and Danijar Hafner

 - [Building Machine Learning Projects with TensorFlow](), Nov 24, 2016 by Rodolfo Bonnin